design-automation/gs-json/README.md

 * a set of connected EDGES (implicit), each of which has
 * a sequence of VERTICES (implicit), each of which is
 * associated with a single POINT.

+### Shared Entities
+Multiple geometric entities can reference the same POINTS.
+For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
+Each POINT is therefore referenced by three vertices.

+However, higher level entities cannot be shared.
+For example, an EDGE cannot be part of two faces.
+Thus, if two faces have there EDGES touching, then the POINTS can be shared, but there will still be seperate EDGES, each with its own VERTICES.

 ## Geomety
 The geometric entities together with their type identifiers are as follows: